-Oxycodone is classified as an opioid, which means it’s closely related to heroin.
-The two drugs act in nearly exactly the same way in the body, but oxycodone is created in a laboratory through chemical means while heroin is extracted from a poppy plant using somewhat more natural methods.
-People may know that heroin is addictive.
-Oxycodone is similarly addictive.
+Oxycodone is a powerful opioid drug that has many similarities to heroin.
+Oxycodone is created in a laboratory through chemical means while heroin is extracted from a poppy plant using natural methods.
+People know that heroin is addictive, but oxycodone is addictive too.

-Oxycodone is designed to lower pain, but it uses a bit of a roundabout method to deliver that pain relief.
-It stimulates a chemical pathway in the brain known as the dopamine pathway.
-Dopamine is a natural chemical used by the brain to prepare someone to experience something pleasurable or good.
-When a user takes in oxycodone, the body releases dopamine in response, and that reaction is often in proportion to the amount of drugs the person takes.
-In the beginning, a person can take oxycodone and feel a flood of dopamine, experiencing euphoria and extreme happiness as a result.
-Over time, however, the body tends to adjust its internal chemistry, and the person must take higher doses of oxycodone to feel the same result.
+Oxycodone is designed to reduce pain.
+The drug achieves this through the stimulation of a chemical pathway in the brain known as the dopamine pathway.
+When a user takes oxycodone, the body releases dopamine in response.
+The body’s reaction is often in proportion to the amount of drugs the person takes.
+In the beginning, a person can take oxycodone and feel a flood of dopamine.
+As a result, he experiences euphoria.
+Over time, the body changes its internal chemistry, and the person must take higher doses of oxycodone to feel the same result.

 - Agitation or restlessness